| Getting Started Contents this page Only a Game

 remaining Dracoids lined up, and blasted the wand at an angle across them,

+freezing them both solid.
+He sighed with relief.
 “It’s only a game.”
 He sure wished he hadn’t stepped onto the bridge this

 morning.
 He had no idea how to get back across the Gorge.
 And it was